|

 Acknowledgment

 Successful applicants must credit the New Hampshire State Council on the Arts and the National Endowment for the Arts as specified in the Grant Agreement.
-Depending on the circumstances this may be printed in program materials, announced at events, broadcast on television or radio, etc. Documentation of the credit given to the State Arts Council will be required as part of your Final Report.
+Depending on the circumstances this may be printed in program materials, on your website announced at events, broadcast on television or radio, etc. Documentation of the credit given to the State Arts Council will be required as part of your Final Report.

 Pre-approval for making changes in funded activities is required.
 Any major changes in the activities as described in funded grant applications must be submitted in writing to the appropriate program coordinator for review and approval before being implemented.